-Harlem School of the Arts Visual Arts Department, The National Associaion of Women Artists (NAWA) in cooperation with Violence Transformed present SHELTER, an exhibition featuring member’s creative works in painting, collage, sculpture, and mixed media by women artists.
+Harlem School of the Arts Visual Arts Department, The National Associaion of Women Artists (NAWA) present SHELTER 2018, an exhibition featuring member’s creative works in painting, collage, sculpture, and mixed media by women artists.

 One of the basic needs, with food and love, SHELTER is a major concern for all living beings, especially when it comes to refugees, immigrants, those struggling to pay the rent, and victims of domestic violence.
 Artwork centered on SHELTER, open to the artists’ interpretation, aims to bring light to the struggles in the search for this essential ingredient for happiness and security.